EDUCATION

 The Salud Comcaac program, a project initiated in 2020 by Senior Fellow Dr. Laura Monti, a long-time friend of the Comcaac, fosters community and ecological health in partnership with the Comcaac Nation of Sonora, Mexico.

-Our partnership with the Comcaac community is rooted in the understanding that the desert and sea environment and the indigenous communities that dwell within them are interdependent.
+Our partnership with the Comcaac community is rooted in the understanding that the desert and sea environment and the native population that dwell within them are interdependent.